camunda/camunda-docs/docs/self-managed/operate-deployment/operate-configuration.md

 | camunda.operate.opensearch.numberOfReplicas | How many replicas OpenSearch uses for all Operate indices | 0             |

 These values are applied only on first startup of Operate or during version update.
-After the Operate schema is created, settings may be adjusted directly in the Opensearch template, and the new settings are applied to indices created after adjustment.
+After the Operate schema is created, settings may be adjusted directly in the OpenSearch template, and the new settings are applied to indices created after adjustment.

 #### A snippet from application.yml